The Lies, Deceit, & Poor Judgement of Sheriff Godfrey

 Good judgement is an essential part of being an effective leader and a productive Sheriff.
 Unfortunately, you cannot learn good judgment.
 It's not something you can learn from a book or experience, or be taught in the classroom.
 Good judgment is something you either have or you don't.
-It's much like black hair, blonde hair, or red hair, you either have it or you do not have.
-Unfortunately for us, our Sheriff displays some of the poorest judgment every opportunity he gets, and it is doing irreparable harm to the department and our community.
-Here are just some of the key examples of the poor judgment displayed by our Sheriff.
+Sheriff Godfrey consistently displays poor judgement and deliberate acts of deceit that has endangeded every life in Moore County.

 One of the worst examples of poor judgment that the Sheriff has displayed was the hiring of his youngest son to become a deputy sheriff.
-Neil Godfrey displayed extremely poor judgment, and has potentially put in jeopardy the safety of everyone of his deputies, as well as the safety of everyone in this County.
-He's put everyone at risk by deciding it would be a good idea to hire his own son, Brent Godfrey, as a deputy Sheriff.
-Family members working at the Sheriff’s Department never occurred under Sheriff Wise or Sheriff Johnson because they knew it would be a poor business decision , and would potentially put everyone's safety at risk.
-Here's how.
+He put every life in Moore County at risk by deciding it would be a good idea to hire his own son, Brent Godfrey, as a deputy Sheriff, knowing his son had severe alcohol issues.

-Unfortunately, there is a lot more to the story than just the Sheriff employing his son.
 State law prohibits a Sheriff from hiring his own son, unless permission is given by the County Board of Commissioners.
-The spirit of the law is the fact that it is just bad policy for a Sheriff to hire his own son, for reasons stated above.
+The spirit of the law is the fact that it is just bad policy for a Sheriff to hire his own son.
 Not only did our Sheriff ignore this spirit of the law, he obliterated it.
 He went to the County Board of Commissioners and asked for permission to hire his son, which they gave without asking any questions.
 When asked why the board did not ask any questions, one member of the board said that they did not want to "micromanage" the Sheriff.

 The Sheriff also failed to disclose that he took his son and put him in a treatment program for alcoholism.
 The picture to the left is the building, in West Hollywood, California, where his son stayed in while in rehab.
 He also failed to disclose, that despite treatment, his son is still an alcoholic who continues to drink.